ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Update>>
 {%- endhighlight -%}

 Now Git shows two files that I changed and asks me which of them I need to do the action.
-Note the files are enumerated and we need to use this to inform in the "Update" dialog.
+Note the files are enumerated, and we need to use this to inform in the "Update" dialog.
 I will choose the `AppDelegate.swift` file, enumerated as the number 2.

 {%- highlight diff -%}
 Update>> 2